Key takeaways

 Strengths

-- Leadership buy-in — Co-CEO announcement during earnings call signals strategic priority
+- Leadership buy-in — Co-CEO earnings-call framing plus Chief Architect conference talks signal strategic priority[3][2]

 Cautions

-- Not for sale — Internal tooling only
+- Not for sale — Internal tooling only; the pattern is the takeaway, not the product

 Competitive Positioning